 Audition and permission of instructor are required.
 This select combo performs with Variations show choir in a wide variety of popular musical styles.
 The group performs both on and off campus, touring occasionally.
+Terms offered: F, W

 MUS1360 - Introduction to Music Technology